Davidkoumagnon/Jesugnon/README.md

 - **Certifications:** Completed various courses in reproducible research, field research management, macroeconomic diagnostics, and machine learning from prestigious institutions like the World Bank, IMF, and Dataquest.io.

 **Projects:**
+- Multidimensional Analysis of Child Poverty in Côte d'Ivoire using MODA approach (In accordance with UNICEF)
+- Impact of Education Quality on Labour Market Outcomes in Burkina-Faso
 - Research on non-tariff determinants of household electricity grid connection decisions in Benin.
 - Boko-Haram Violence and Climate Change in the Lake Chad
 - Analysis and prediction of prices for Super Micro Computer Inc.